digicatapult/wasp-documentation/README.md

 ### Active WASP repositories

-These repositories contain code being actively maintained as part of the wasp project
+These repositories contain code being actively maintained as part of the WASP project.

 | Repository                                                                                    | Description                                                                                                            |
 | --------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |